 The reason for this is that mass is a key determining factor in lots of thing, most notably how things interact when they bump into each other, even things that are held still like stations the things that bounce of them are (or were) effected by mass.
 While almost everything in space can be bumped/rammed, planetary bodies, stars etc cannot be.
 Soooo they gave all of the big things in space that they didn't want anyone to ever be able to move and gave them impossibly vast mass values, while planets and stars have realistic(ish) values.
 Chances are the guys putting in mass values for different things never spoke to each other.

 Secret Police: When the Empyrian War started, the Gallente got their version of this called "The Black Eagles", because the Caldari invasion was partly enabled by an admiral who sold them information.
-Recently, they tried to enforce an attempted nationalization of several Gallente megacorps...and Jacus Roden, founder of Roden Shipyards, backed by the other corps, successfully faced them down.
+Later, they tried to enforce an attempted nationalization of several Gallente megacorps...and Jacus Roden, founder of Roden Shipyards, backed by the other corps, successfully faced them down.
 He became the new President soon after.

 Serious Business: Several players have spent more on this game than they would on Ferraris.
 People try to win battles by getting the power cut to their enemies' alliances' computers... in real life.